CANT Z.1007 Alcione: Second World War

 The few Z.1007ter still flying after the Allied invasion of Sicily went on to fight with the Italian Social Republic, Italian Co-Belligerent Air Force and the 'Luftwaffe.

-World War II

-When Italy entered World War II on 10 June 1940, Regia Aeronautica had two Stormi equipped with the "Alcione".
-One was the 16°, with 31 aircraft, equipped with the Isotta Fraschini engine and so declared non bellici ('not suitable for war').
-The 47° Stormo had just received four CANT Z.1007bis.

 Malta

 The "Alcione" received its baptism of fire on 29 August 1940, when a formation of 10 CANT Z.1007bis monoderiva of 106° Gruppo bombed Luqa airfield.
 The 106°, based at Trapani-Chinisia in Sicily, was soon joined by the whole 47° Stormo Bombardamento Terrestre with 33 aircraft.
 When the war with Greece broke out, the 47° was moved onto that front.
 The CANT Z.1007s came back on Malta in 1941, with 9° Stormo Bombardamento terrestre, still based at Trapani-Chinisia, with 29° and 33° Gruppo, equipped with 25 "Alcione".
 The 9° was later joined by 50° Gruppo, based on Sciacca.

 The Italian units were joined by the German II Fliegerkorps, but when the German aircraft were moved to North Africa, the CANT bombing missions on Malta were reduced.
 The Italian bombers had to face the strengthened defences of the island, which employed radar combined with Bristol Beaufighter night fighters.
 The "Alcione" started a third wave of night attacks on Malta between 10 and 20 October 1942.
 The 9° Stormo and the 8° Gruppo of 43° Stormo had on line 30 CANT Z.1007s but only 12 were operational.